Nepalese food: 10 things we love

 Rajiv KC, head chef and owner of Rajiv’s Kitchen, a pop-up restaurant supper club in London, was born and raised in Nepal.
 He explains what makes the food of this country so special

-Want to learn more about Nepalese cuisine?
+Want to learn more about Nepalese food?
 Looking for Nepalese dishes to try?
-Read Rajiv KC's guide below, then check out Rajiv's recipe for Nepalese potato and cucumber pickle salad here.
+Read Rajiv KC's guide below, then check out Rajiv's recipe for Nepalese potato and cucumber pickle salad.

 Nepal, a landlocked South Asian nation, is usually known for its Himalayan mountains, especially Mount Everest, and as the birth place of Buddha.
 It is also a nation of 126 ethnic groups with 123 languages, so for a country that is culturally rich and diverse, Nepalese cuisine can’t be put into one box.
 The unique culture of Nepal can be reflected in the food it has to offer.
 What it lacks in geographical size, it makes up for with its bold, big, beautiful flavours.
 Follow Rajiv on Instagram @rajivskitchen.

-Daal-bhaat (lentils and rice) is a staple of Nepal.
+Daal-bhaat (lentils and rice) is a staple in Nepal cuisine.
 Nepalis eat it for lunch, dinner and sometimes for breakfast, too.
 It usually comes as lentils and rice with seasonal greens, tarkaari (a vegetable dish) and achaar (a pickle condiment, usually tomato-based).
 The dish varies region to region but using knives and forks is frowned upon, so you have to enjoy this dish with your hands.

 In bhattis (small local bars) you will find chyang on the menu.
 An alcoholic beverage, it’s home-brewed and made of fermented rice.
 Traditionally served in a tall brass mug and local to Kathmandu valley and its neighbouring villages, it is also widely drunk in the mountain regions to keep oneself warm.